MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-pen-firmware.md

 ms.localizationpriority: Medium
 ---

-# Update firmware on Surface Hub 2 Pen
+# Update pen firmware on Surface Hub 2S

 You can update the firmware on Surface Hub 2 Pen from a separate PC running Windows 10.

 ## To update firmware: